-Program offers lectures and workshops on how to develop a solution – a new product or drug – how to “start with the end in mind”, and what inventors need to understand about business and finance when targeting on to exploit the commercial value of their solutions.
+SPARK Finland offers in collaboration with its member institutes lectures and courses on how to develop a solution – a new product or drug – how to “start with the end in mind”, and what inventors need to understand about business and finance when targeting on to exploit the commercial value of their solutions.
+In addition, we organise monthly webinars with the European SPARK network where industry experts share their insights.

-Jointly with active European SPARK programmes, we offer an education platform, where topics on product development, business building and its financing in health tech and life science space can be studied.
-Currently the platform is open to SPARK Finland teams, but will soon be opened also to participating European SPARK programmes.
+SPARK Finland offers an education platform, where topics on product development, business building and its financing in health tech and life science space can be studied.
+The platform is available for SPARK Finland project teams and alumni.
+Please contact education [at] sparkfinland.fi to gain access to the platform.

-The lecture series is part of the BBT.MJS.147 Health Technology and Life Science R&D (5 ECTS) course organized in Tampere University by SPARK Finland.
+Tampere University organises in collaboration with SPARK Finland a yearly Health Innovation Challenge (5 ECTS, BBT.MJS.148).
 The course contains prerecorded video lectures, live webinars and discussion related to the topics of the course as well as course assignment which is mandatory for getting credits from the course.

-The lecture series is part of the BBT.MJS.141 Health Technology and Life Science Business (5 ECTS) course organized in Tampere University by SPARK Finland.
+Tampere University organises in collaboration with SPARK Finland a yearly course on Health Technology and Life Science Business (5 ECTS, course code BBT.MJS.141).
 The course contains prerecorded video lectures, live webinars and discussion related to the topics of the course as well as course assignment which is mandatory for getting credits from the course.

 The webinars will take place once a month on Wednesdays at 17-18 (Finnish time).
 The webinars cover various topics in product development and business building in health tech and life science (Drug, Medical Device & Diagnostic Development).